mikebell/mikebell.io/content/cv.md

 ### About me

-I'm a DevOps Engineer that focuses on helping others do their jobs easier and better.
-I love building new things and getting into existing projects.
-Before I transitioned into this role I spent 10 years building and supporting Drupal (PHP) applications, my experience in developing these has allowed me to have a greater understanding of the requirements for a DevOps/SRE role.
-Outside of work I maintain my own ProxMox server in my garage where I run Kubernetes and home automation software/various lab exercises.
-When I'm not working I love to build Lego, design and build custom keyboards, lounge by the pool in a hot country, cook and play with my 2 awesome cats (sometimes they like to help cook, not very well though).
+DevOps Engineer that focuses on improving efficiency for others while simplifying processes and developing new ones.
+Before moving into this role I spent 10 years building and supporting Drupal (PHP) applications, my experience in developing these has allowed me to have a greater understanding of the requirements for a DevOps/SRE role.

+Experience of working remotely, taking responsibility of my own time management and able to work with teams based anywhere in the world.

+Outside of work I maintain my own ProxMox server in my garage where it runs Kubernetes and home automation software/various lab exercises.
+When not working I love to build Lego, design and build custom keyboards, cook and play with my 2 cats.

 ### Employment History